ryunp/d2qol/readme.md

 ### Features
 * GUI for configuration (no scripting required)
-* Preferences are saved on exit to a config file (d2qol.json)
+* Configurations are saved to *d2qol.json* on exit
 * Toggle action hotkeys on/off
 * Actions only operate within Diablo II window
 * Configure action behavior to cover various situations